marshmallow-code/marshmallow/docs/quickstart.rst

 Serializing Objects
 -------------------

-Serialize objects by passing them to your schema's :meth:`dump <marshmallow.Schema.dump>` method, which returns the formatted result (as well as a dictionary of validation errors, which we'll revisit later).
+Serialize objects by passing them to your schema's :meth:`dump <marshmallow.Schema.dump>` method, which returns the formatted result (as well as a dictionary of validation errors, which we'll :ref:`revisit later <validation>`).

 .. code-block:: python